mist-cloud-eu/mist-cloud-eu.github.io/README.md

 > * Testing the system locally.
 > * Deploying and securing everything in mist-cloud.

-This tutorial is intented to quickly get you set up and ready to play around with mist-cloud, locally or in the cloud.
+This tutorial is intended to quickly get you set up and ready to play around with mist-cloud, locally or in the cloud.
 It does not cover any of the nitty-gritty details, corner cases, or design choices.

 Before we dive in, let's first look at the basic model of how the mist-cloud platform works with your software briefly.
 You write some code, then push it via Git to mist-cloud, where it is packaged and deployed onto our servers (yellow path).
-When end users, IoT devices, or other external clients make a request to mist-cloud the code is executed (blue path).
+When end users, IoT devices, or other external clients sends a request to mist-cloud the code is executed (blue path).
 Optionally your code can send replies back (green path), like in a server-client setup.

 ![Overview of how mist-cloud works](mist-cloud.png)